Dual Enrollment FAQs

-Currently, we offer: US History, English, College Algebra/Trigonometry, Biology II, Culinary Arts, Hospitality, Engineering, Calculus III/Differential Equations, Nutrition, Intro to Exercise Science, Anatomy & Physiology, Personal Finance, American Government, and Oral Communication.
+Currently, we offer: US History, English, College Algebra/Trigonometry, Culinary Arts I-IV, Engineering, Calculus III, Linear Algebra, Nutrition, Sport & Human Performance, Anatomy & Physiology I & II, Personal Finance, American Government, and Oral Communication.

 What TCAT (Tennessee College of Applied Technology) courses does CHS offer?